kevinyswong/kevinyswong.github.io/index.md

 from implicit class violence?
-Can someone from the upper middle class, possessing broad cultural awareness, inhibiting himself from indulging freely in his whims as he converses with someone from the working class, having only the best of intentions, doing his best to extend common courtesy with a generous smile, and politely dodging topics that demand the trouble of a lengthy explanation and risk coming across as arrogant, be said to be free of symbolic violence?
+Can someone from the upper middle class, possessing broad cultural awareness, inhibiting himself from indulging freely in his whims as he converses with someone from the working class, having only the most generous of intentions, doing his best to extend common courtesy with a generous smile, and politely dodging topics that demand the trouble of a lengthy explanation and risk coming across as arrogant, be said to be free of symbolic violence?
 Are class divides ever except from class violence?
 As William James writes in THE PRINCIPLES OF PSYCHOLOGY: